bigmlcom/bigmler/docs/index.rst

 ``to-dataset`` to the command line.
 This can be specially helpful when dealing with a high number of scores or when adding to the final result the original dataset fields with ``--prediction-info full``, that may result in a large CSV to be created as output.
+Other output configurations can be set by using the ``--batch-prediction-attributes`` option pointing to a JSON file that contains the desired attributes, like:

+-- code-block:: json

+    {"probabilities": true,
+     "all_fields": true}

 In case you prefer BigMLer to issue